Luc Vasteel (One Shot)

 Luc had successfully buttoned his shirt and put on his jacket.
 Trousers, however, were still an issue.
 He ran down to the lobby, where his friends and the receptionist were luckily the only people there.

 "What is it this time, Luc?"
 Poppy asked, their voice a little bit disapproving and a little bit amused.
+This was a common occurrence, so the wisp was more than used to it.
+The vague face of the girl grinned; Excitement like this was scarcely found in the Southern Mists.

 "Outside," Ironbody said, "He's still drinking.
 Figured he'd take your gun out and do some target practice."